History of Guyana: Nineteenth-century British Guiana

 Constitutional revisions in 1891 incorporated some of the changes demanded by the reformers.
 The planters lost political influence with the abolition of the College of Electors and the relaxation of voter qualification.
 At the same time, the Court of Policy was enlarged to sixteen members; eight of these were to be elected members whose power would be balanced by that of eight appointed members.
 The Combined Court also continued, consisting, as previously, of the Court of Policy and six financial representatives who were now elected.
 To ensure that there would be no shift of power to elected officials, the governor remained the head of the Court of Policy; the executive duties of the Court of Policy were transferred to a new Executive Council, which the governor and planters dominated.
 The 1891 revisions were a great disappointment to the colony's reformers.
 As a result of the 1892 elections, the membership of the new Combined Court was almost identical to that of the previous one.
 The next three decades saw additional, although minor, political changes.
 In 1897 the secret ballot was introduced.
 A reform in 1909 expanded the limited British Guiana electorate, and for the first time, Afro-Guyanese constituted a majority of the eligible voters.

 Political changes were accompanied by social change and jockeying by various ethnic groups for increased power.
 The British and Dutch planters refused to accept the Portuguese as equals and sought to maintain their status as aliens with no rights in the colony, especially voting rights.
 The political tensions led the Portuguese to establish the Reform Association.
-After the anti-Portuguese riots of 1898, the Portuguese recognized the need to work with other disenfranchised elements of Guyanese society, in particular the Afro-Guyanese.
-By around the start of the 20th century, organizations including the Reform Association and the Reform Club began to demand greater participation in the colony's affairs.
-These organizations were largely the instruments of a small but articulate emerging middle class.
-Although the new middle class sympathized with the working class, the middle-class political groups were hardly representative of a national political or social movement.
+After the anti-Portuguese riots of 1898, the Portuguese recognised the need to work with other disenfranchised elements of Guyanese society, in particular the Afro-Guyanese.
+By around the start of the 20th century, organisations including the Reform Association and the Reform Club began to demand greater participation in the colony's affairs.
+These organisations were largely the instruments of a small but articulate emerging middle class.
+Although the new middle class sympathised with the working class, the middle-class political groups were hardly representative of a national political or social movement.
 Indeed, working-class grievances were usually expressed in the form of riots.